All planar three-loop Feynman integrals for the production of two vector bosons at hadron colliders: Canonical differential equations

 For the families at hand, we construct pure bases of MIs following the same strategy used in~\cite{Canko:2024ara}, which we briefly summarise here.
 Some sectors are topologically identical to sectors from families already known in the literature~\cite{DiVita:2014pza,Henn:2020lye,Canko:2021xmn,Canko:2024ara}, in which case we directly adopt the pure integrals introduced in those works.
 For the genuinely new sectors, we employ a bottom-up approach, working sector by sector, starting from those with the fewest number of propagators.
 We first search for candidate integrals whose DEs are $\varepsilon$-factorised on the maximal cut, i.e.~after setting to zero all integrals belonging to lower sectors.
 To this end, we use the method of Magnus exponential~\cite{Argeri:2014qva,Gehrmann:2014bfa}.
 This method requires the identification of a pre-canonical basis of MIs that renders the DEs linear in $\varepsilon$.
 The canonical form is then obtained by rotating this basis through a transformation matrix determined by solving a simple system of DEs.
 An explicit example is presented in \cref{mushroom sector}.

 A crucial step is the selection of the pre-canonical candidates, for which we employed several complementary techniques.
 For sectors with only one or a few MIs, educated guesses involving squared propagators in lower sectors and ISPs in higher sectors were typically sufficient.
 For more complicated cases, we applied the methods of building blocks~\cite{Wasser:2018qvj} and integrand analysis~\cite{Arkani-Hamed:2010pyv,Henn:2020lye,Wasser:2022kwg}.
 For the latter, we worked both in four dimensions using the package \texttt{DlogBasis}~\cite{Henn:2020lye}, including some tricks to handle massive external momenta~\cite{Papadopoulos:2014lla,Canko:2021hvh}, and in $d$ dimensions using the Baikov representation~\cite{Baikov:1996iu,Baikov:1996rk}, for which we used the package \texttt{Baikov.m}~\cite{Frellesvig:2017aai}.
 After obtaining an $\varepsilon$-factorised form of the DEs on the maximal cut, we release the cuts and we bring the DEs into canonical form also in the sub-sectors.
 In practice, we found that most entries were already either $\varepsilon$-factorised or linear in $\varepsilon$.
 In the latter case, we achieved the canonical form by rotating the basis, analogously to what we did on the maximal cut.
+In a few cases, notably the ten- and nine-propagators sectors of $\mathrm{PT}_1$ and $\mathrm{PT}_2$, the couplings to some of the lower sectors still involved factorised poles in $\varepsilon$ after releasing the cuts.
+This was a consequence of missing contributions to the canonical integrals coming from some reducible sub-sector, which we managed to find using \texttt{DlogBasis}.

+It is known that the computational cost of reconstructing the DEs depends on their complexity, for example the degree of the rational functions involved.
+As the reconstruction of the canonical DEs\footnote{Here we mean canonical up to a rotation by a diagonal matrix involving the square roots of \cref{eq:sqrts_general,eq:sqrts_degenerate}.} for $\mathrm{PT}_1$ takes $\mathcal{O}$(hours) on a cluster, it is clear that reconstructing the DEs in a non-canonical form would be time-consuming and inefficient.
+Fortunately, most of the steps in the procedure only require the knowledge of the $\varepsilon$-dependence of the differential equation, while the full kinematic dependence is only needed to determine the rotation from the pre-canonical candidates to the canonical basis.
+Therefore, in order to be more efficient and to be able to test many candidates, we resorted to numerical slices, reconstructing only the dependence of the DEs on $\varepsilon$.